Tiny House of Dreams....................

 the town square, with a stop off-grid in the woods in between.
 Yet,

 I am determined to be as self reliant as possible.
-I believe that
+I believe that it is

-small thinking can save the world.
+small thinking can save our world.

 After nearly two years of living off grid in the woods, I came to the

-conclusion that it is definitely not an energy efficient or sustainable
+conclusion that it is definitely not an energy efficient or

-than I would be in town.
+be in town.

-price was right and I belong to her now.
+was right and I belong to her now.
 She has given me

 pursue many of my dreams.
 I no longer work just to put fuel in the